The US Food and Drug Administration (FDA) published April 2016 the following draft of a new guideline for the requirements of data integrity:

 These requirements apply to data recorded in electronic and in paper format.

-Integrity of data is a prerequisite for the regulated healthcare industry as decisions and assumptions on product quality and compliance meeting the applicable regulatory requirements are made based on specific product related data produced.
+Integrity of data is a prerequisite for the regulated healthcare industry as decisions and assumptions on product quality and compliance meeting the applicable regulatory requirements are made based on specific product related data produced by a system.

 Integrity and consistency of data are the foundation upon which decisions of product quality, safety and efficacy are made over the whole product life cycle and recently became a challenge for the industry.